GermanyOnRussia.com

 How the window will shift

-Historical Base forecast War-end scenario Relapse scenario
+Historical Base forecast Settlement scenario Escalation scenario

 Key Events — Historical Record